antonfirsov/docs/2019/08-Aug/productivity/productivity.md

 ## Code Fixes and Refactorings

 Codefixes and refactorings are the code suggestions the compiler provides through the lightbulb and screwdriver icons.
 You can access these code suggestions using (Ctrl + .) or (Alt + Enter).
 The list below are new in Visual Studio 2019 Preview.
-We'd like to give a big thanks to the community for implementing and reviewing many of these!
+We'd like to give a big thanks to the community for all the feedback we've received on them!

 ### Wrap call chain